marcomeng1/goody-eaty/README.md

 (ok, it is about the possible dishes THE Chinese Guy gonna prepare and to show you guys in advance what possible shaddy stuff can be in it.)
 **Possible dish-selection within my cooking abilities.**

-!!attenzione: The following picture is the most ideal case.
+!!attenzione: The following pictures are under the most ideal case.
 The chef have the right of interpretations of final dishes! grazie!

 ### For meatarian